gdiaz384/vEncode/README.md

 - Easy to use
 - Scripting friendly
-- H264/H265 support
+- H264/H265/Opus support
 - Supports using the latest versions of key tools (ffmpeg, x264, x265, mkvmerge)
-- Supports changing key encode options crf/preset/bit-depth/chroma/resolutions
+- Supports changing key encode options crf/resolution/preset/bit-depth/chroma
 - Automatically place encoded video into Matroska (mkv) or standard MPEG (mp4) containers
-- Easily change the default encode settings
+- Easily change the default encode settings both in the script and at runtime

 ## Basic Usage Guide:

-1. copy the folder to somewhere such that vEncode.bat is in your enviornmental path
+1. copy the folder somewhere such that vEncode.bat is in the environmental path
 2. open a command prompt
 3. navigate using the CLI to the directory that has the file to encode
 4. vEncode myfile.mp4 h265